 Q. Are essential oils regulated or approved by the FDA?

 A. No, they are not.
-That’s why it’s so important to buy your essential oils from well-established, reputable companies that provide extensive documentation of their sourcing, distillation, and bottling practices.
+That’s why it’s so important to get your essential oils from well-established, reputable companies that provide extensive documentation of their sourcing, distillation, and bottling practices.
 Watch out for companies that make excessive claims or say their products can cure serious conditions.
 While aromatherapy can help relieve symptoms of many conditions, there is no proof that it can cure them.

 Q. Does aromatherapy really work?

 A. While there are no extensive studies on the efficacy of aromatherapy, many small studies have indicated good results from various oils.
 Lavender, in particular, has been shown to have strong anti-anxiety and anti-insomnia effects.
-Tea tree oil is another essential oil with proven abilities to combat many types of skin infections and irritations.
+Tea tree oil is another essential oil with proven ability to combat many types of skin infections and irritations.